 Ensuring HIPAA Compliance When Transmitting PHI via Patient Portals, Email and Texting

-Protecting Patient Privacy, Complying With State and Federal Regulations, and Meeting Meaningful Use Stage 2 Standards
+Protecting Patient Privacy, Complying With State and Federal Regulations, Meeting Meaningful Use Standards

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to healthcare counsel on measures hospitals and physicians should take to ensure compliance and minimize liability when using patient portals and other electronic means to communicate protected health information (PHI).
+This CLE webinar will guide healthcare counsel on measures for hospitals and physicians to ensure compliance and minimize liability when using patient portals and other electronic means to communicate protected health information (PHI).
 The panel will outline the legal risks in patient portal use and offer best practices for implementing effective policies to ensure HIPAA and regulatory compliance.